Scientific Underpinnings for Phonics Programs

 Gardill, M. C. et. al. 1999.
 Advanced story map instruction: Effects on the reading comprehension of students with learning disabilities.
 The Journal of Special Education.
 Vol. 33.
 No. 1. pp. 2-17.

 Gillingham, A., & Stillman, B. S. 1960.
 Remedial training for children with specific disability in reading, spelling and penmanship.
-Cambridge, MA: Educators Publishing Service.
+Cambridge MA: Educators Publishing Service.

 Goswami, U., & Bryant, P. E. 1990.
 Phonological Skills and Learning to Read.
-Hillsdale, NJ: Erlbaum.
+Hillsdale NJ: Erlbaum.

 Gough, P., & Tunmer, W. 1986.
-Decodiing, reading, and reading disability.
+Decoding, reading, and reading disability.
 Remedial and Special Education, 7(1), 6-10.

 Graham, S. et. al. 1989.
 Teaching reading to learning disabled students: A review of research-supported procedures.
 Focus on Exceptional Children.
 Vol. 21.
 No. 6.
 Feb.